LLMCloud2024/LLMCloud2024.github.io/index.md

 ### About

-Ever wanted to look behind the - technical and organisational - scenes of Large Language Models?
-Already having your own AI reseach project sketched out but unsure of how to actually get started?
-Looking for cloud storage to power up your LLM but getting stuck in regulatory demands?
+Ever wanted to look behind the – technical and organizational – scenes of large language models ?
+Already have your own AI research project sketched out but unsure of how to actually get started?
+Looking for cloud storage to power up your LLM but getting caught up in regulatory requirements?

-This summer school will provide practical answers by working through your own hands-on LLM example in the [de.NBI cloud](https://www.denbi.de/cloud).
-It is part of the [de.KCD](https://datenkompetenz.cloud/) project which aims to to systemize and share the unique competence and knowledge from the de.NBI community - e.g. in difficult topics such as handling of sensitive data - across different sites and disciplines.
-Instead of struggling through the steps alone and reinventing the AI wheel over and over again we want to bring our joint expertise together providing you with a common, tried and tested workflow for cutting edge research.
+This summer school will provide practical answers by working with you on your own hands-on sample LLM in the [de.NBI cloud](https://www.denbi.de/cloud).
+It is part of the [de.KCD](https://datenkompetenz.cloud/) project which aims to systematize and share the unique competence and knowledge of the de.NBI community – e.g., with regard to difficult topics such as handling sensitive data – across different sites and disciplines.
+Instead of struggling through the steps on your own and reinventing the AI wheel over and over again, we aim to pool our joint expertise and provide you with a shared, tried-and-tested workflow for cutting-edge research.

-In the course of the week we will give you a thourough walk through a complete life-cycle of LLM deployment in the cloud.
-We will dive into the individual stages of the „day zero one two operation" concept of software engineering - where day 0 is the planning and design phase (including setting up your cloud access and sketching your datamanagement plan); day 1 is go-live (installing and deploying your LLM); and day 2 is continuous operations (including backups and user authentification) and everything else that comes after going live — in our best case scenario, the never-ending day.
+Over the course of the week, we will walk you through the entire lifecycle of LLM deployment in the cloud.
+We will take a deep dive into the individual stages of the “day zero one two operation” concept of software engineering – where day 0 is the planning and design phase (including setting up your cloud access and drafting your data management plan), day 1 is go-live (installing and deploying your LLM), and day 2 is continuous operations (including backups and user authentication) and everything else that comes after going live.

-### Educators
+### Trainers

-- **Dr. Sebastian Lobentanzer:** Uni Heidelberg - Biomedical researcher and developer of [BioChatter](https://biochatter.org/)
+- **Dr. Sebastian Lobentanzer:** Uni Heidelberg – Biomedical researcher and developer of [BioChatter](https://biochatter.org/)
-- **Prof. Dr. Fabian Praßer:** Berlin Institute of Health @ Charite - Head of [Medical Informatics Group](https://www.bihealth.org/en/research/research-group/prasser-lab-medical-informatics)
+- **Prof. Dr. Fabian Praßer:** Berlin Institute of Health @ Charite – Head of [Medical Informatics Group](https://www.bihealth.org/en/research/research-group/prasser-lab-medical-informatics)
-- **Dr. Jeanne Wilbrandt:** Leibniz Institute on Aging - Fritz Lipmann Institute -  [Data Steward](https://www.leibniz-fli.de/research/good-scientific-practice/data-steward-at-fli)
+- **Dr. Jeanne Wilbrandt:** Leibniz Institute on Aging – Fritz Lipmann Institute –  [Data Steward](https://www.leibniz-fli.de/research/good-scientific-practice/data-steward-at-fli)
-- **Martin Braun:** Berlin Institute of Health @ Charite - Developer at the [Research Group Cloud & IT](https://www.hidih.org/research/health-data)
+- **Martin Braun:** Berlin Institute of Health @ Charite – Developer at the [Research Group Cloud & IT](https://www.hidih.org/research/health-data)
-- **Jakob Mathis:** Berlin Institute of Health @ Charite - Systems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)
+- **Jakob Mathis:** Berlin Institute of Health @ Charite – Systems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)
-- **Foo Wei Ten:** Berlin Institute of Health @ Charite - Systems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)
+- **Foo Wei Ten:** Berlin Institute of Health @ Charite – Systems Administrator [Cloud & IT](https://www.hidih.org/research/health-data)

 ### Participants

-**Target audience:** Everyone interested in digging into the technical and organisational details of deploying Large Language Models for research via cloud infrastructure.
-Our educators are mainly from a biomedical and IT background.
-However, we are looking forward to interdisciplinary exchange with research-developers and developer-researchers from all kinds of academic disciplines.
+**Target audience:** Everyone interested in digging into the technical and organizational details of deploying large language models for research via cloud infrastructure.
+Most of our trainers come from a biomedical and IT background.
+However, we are looking forward to an interdisciplinary exchange with research-developers and developer-researchers from all kinds of academic disciplines.

-**Prerequisites:**  For following the practical exercises, you will need at least basic terminal knowledge (Linux/OSX Terminal).
-Technical affinity and previous coding experience will help you on your way.
-We will provide detailed written step-by-step instructions for everyone throughout and after the workshop.
+**Prerequisites:**  In order to be able to follow the practical exercises, you will need at least basic terminal knowledge (Linux/OSX Terminal).
+An affinity for IT and previous coding experience will help you on your way.
+We will provide detailed step-by-step instructions in writing for everyone throughout and after the workshop.

-**Learning goals:** Participants will deploy their own LLM in the de.NBI cloud by a step-by-step guided journey through a complete lifecycle from design via deployment to productive operation.
+**Learning goals:** Participants will deploy their own LLM in the de.NBI cloud via a step-by-step guided journey throughout an entire lifecycle from design via deployment to productive operation.

 ### Content

-- **Day 1:** How to Cloud - Introduction, de.NBI Cloud & Project Idea
+- **Day 1:** How to Cloud – Introduction, de.NBI Cloud & Project Idea

-- **Day 2:**  How to Data - Data Management, Data Protection & Data Ethics
+- **Day 2:**  How to Data – Data Management, Data Protection & Data Ethics

-- **Day 3:** How to LLM - Installation & Deployment of a Large Language Model
+- **Day 3:** How to LLM – Installation & Deployment of a Large Language Model

-- **Day 4:** How to Service  - Ensuring Continous Support throughout Operation
+- **Day 4:** How to Service  – Ensuring Continuous Support throughout Operations

-- **Day 5:** How to Success -  Real Life Examples, Q&A and Discussion
+- **Day 5:** How to Success –  Real-Life Examples, Q&A and Discussion

-### Organisational details
+### Organizational details

-**Dates:** Monday 16th - Friday 20th September 2024
+**Dates:** Monday 16th – Friday 20th September 2024

-**Duration:** Daily, ca. 4h including breaks
+**Duration:** Approx. 4h per day, including breaks

 **Location:** Online via Microsoft Teams

-**Contact:** For more information email Lisa Schaak, [lisa.schaak@bih-charite.de](mailto:lisa.schaak@bih-charite.de)
+**Contact:** For more information, please email Lisa Schaak, [lisa.schaak@bih-charite.de](mailto:lisa.schaak@bih-charite.de)

 **Registration:** Please register via [the events.hifis.net webform](https://terminplaner6.dfn.de/b/8b6fa4ec4fbfa0274dec31ad9635ed3e-804773) by Monday 9th September 2024.
-There is a maximum of 35 participants for the hands-on part.
-First come, first serve.
-Afterwards it's listening-only.
+Participation in the hands-on section is limited to a maximum of 30 people.
+First come, first served.
+After that, it’s listening-only.

-**Costs & Benefits:** Registration for the [de.KCD](https://datenkompetenz.cloud/) Summer School is free of charge.
-We will not be able to offer any ECTS credit points but we can provide you with a certificate of attendance if you wish so.
+**Costs & Benefits:** Registration for the [de.KCD](https://datenkompetenz.cloud/) summer school is free of charge.
+We will not be able to offer any ECTS credit points but we can provide you with a certificate of attendance upon request.

-*We will continue to update this website until the start of the Summer School - Stay tuned!*
+*We will continue to update this website until the start of the summer school – stay tuned!*